avaarm/smartsop/README.md

 # SmartSOP

-SmartSOP is an intelligent document generation tool that helps create Standard Operating Procedures (SOPs) and Batch Records using AI.
-Built with Angular and Python, it leverages GPT-4 to generate professionally formatted documents based on user input.
+SmartSOP is an intelligent document generation tool that helps create Standard Operating Procedures (SOPs) and Batch Records using a fine-tunable AI model.
+Built with Angular and Python, it leverages the `microsoft/phi-2` model to generate professionally formatted documents based on user input.

 ## Features